 The selected sample correspond to firm managers or CEO's representing ranging in age from 30 to 70 (table 2).
 In some firms questionnaires have been distributed by the method of door to door to been delivered to the concerned person, few among them have been mailed and most of them have been contacted via two accounting firm with which we have a great relationship.
-On this context we aim to determine the endogens and exogenesis variables' measurement.

-296 8 : Profile of subjects
+Table 2 : Profile of subjects